or Repairing Your Credit Rating

 using the card company's own system.
 Do this for sure—especially

 while you are establishing your credit worthiness—so that no

 payment becomes delayed or lost in the mail.

-You can set up automatic minimum payments with many credit card companies.
+You can set up automatic minimum payments with most credit card companies.
 Do this.

 As for passwords, if you need to write them down, never carry them with you or leave them in an insecure place.
-You can usually rent a small bank safety box for around $25 a year.
-Rent one, and your passwords and other vital information there.
+Rent a small bank safety box and place your passwords and other vital information there.

 Lenders may prefer street